Mary Bell: Release

 In June 1979, the Home Office announced their decision to transfer Mary Bell to HM Prison Askham Grange; an open category prison in the village of Askham Richard in efforts to prepare her for her eventual release into society, which was planned for the following year.
 Beginning in November 1979, Bell worked first as a secretary, then as a waitress at a café in York Minster under supervision guidelines in efforts to prepare her for eventual release.

-Bell was released from HM Prison Askham Grange in May 1980 at the age of 23, having served almost eleven-and-a-half years in custody.
+Bell was released from HM Prison Askham Grange in May 1980 at the age of 23, having served almost eleven and a half years in custody.
 She was granted anonymity (including a new name), allowing her to start a new life elsewhere in the country under an assumed identity.
 Upon her release, a spokesman is quoted as saying: "[Bell] wishes to be given a chance to live a normal life and to be left alone."

 Four years after her release from custody, on 25 May 1984, Bell gave birth to a daughter.
 This would prove to be her only child.
-Her daughter knew nothing of her mother's past until 1998, when reporters discovered Bell's then-current location in a resort town on the Sussex Coast, where both had been living for approximately 18 months.
+Her daughter knew nothing of her mother's past until 1998, when reporters discovered Bell's location in a resort town on the Sussex Coast, where both had been living for approximately 18 months.
 This media revelation forced Bell and her 14-year-old daughter to leave their home and be driven to a safe house by undercover officers.
 Both mother and daughter later relocated to another part of the United Kingdom.

 Bell has allegedly returned to Tyneside on several occasions in the years following her release.
 She is also alleged to have lived in this location for a time.